ElwynJohn/ElwynJohn/README.md

-- 👋 Hi, I’m @ElwynJohn
+- 👋 Hi, I’m @ElwynJohn and want to contribute to GitHub more once my University year is complete
 - 👀 I'm Studying Computing and IT at The Open University
 - 🌱 I’m currently learning C, GTK and Web Technologies
 - 💞️ I’m looking to collaborate on the development of a Chess Application (as a learning experience)